bhaskar6f1/Pallindromic-Sequence-in-Nucleic-Acid/README.md

 b.) ./SeqFinder -srt <srt_file_name_with_path> -lcp <lcp_file_name_with_path> -output <output_file_name_with_path>

+Output Example:

+Initial           Final          Count         InitialGap    FinalGap      String

+12308 	          12315 	        8 		        0 			      0	 	          AAAATTTT

+2099 	            2124 	          20 		        2109 		      2114 	        GTCCAAAGAGGAACAGCTCTTTGGAC

+Time Complexity:

+For constant "allowed gap value" and "number of total such sequences" the time complexity is O(n).

+Explanation:
+It is O(stringLength * AllowedGap * size).
+However, the gap value is constant (default value is 10) and also the "number of total such sequences" is very less compared to the size of the string "n".
+That is why, we can ignore those values as they are negligible compared to the size of the string and thus, the time complexity becomes linear.

 Acknowledgment:
 I would like to thank Dr.M.Ganapathiraju for her guidance in completing the project.